Biodiversity

 - David Moore

-CA Department of Fish and Game
+California Department of Fish and Game

-- Introduction: Biodiversity Background Information for Educators (pdf)
+Introduction: Biodiversity Background Information for Educators

 Biodiversity!
-Although the term may seem intimidating to some, you couldn't choose a more engaging and stimulating topic—or one as all-encompassing and important for our future.
-This introduction to biodiversity defines the topic, describes its function, our role in protecting it, and why it’s important to study. - Activity 1: Global Invaders (pdf)
+Although the term may seem intimidating to some, you couldn’t choose a more engaging and stimulating topic—or one as all-encompassing and important for our future.
+This introduction to biodiversity defines the topic, describes its function, our role in protecting it, and why it’s important to study.

-In this activity, students will research invasive species in the United States and then investigate the presence and effects of invasive species in their own community. - Activity 2: Protected Areas: Issues and Analysis (pdf)
+In this activity, students will research invasive species in the United States and then investigate the presence and effects of invasive species in their own community.

-By analyzing case studies and describing some of the challenges and conflicts, students will learn about the importance to biodiversity of protected areas. - Activity 3: Potatoes, Pesticides, and Biodiversity (pdf)
+By analyzing case studies and describing some of the challenges and conflicts, students will learn about the importance to biodiversity of protected areas.

 Students will develop an understanding of some of the costs and benefits of using pesticides and of how those products affect biodiversity.
 They will research pesticides and learn about alternatives to the reliance on pesticides for growing potatoes.